Everything You Need to Know About Amazon Prime Day 2021

 What’s going to be on sale?

-Amazon has released some information on their sale items (found here).
-Some deals last year included heavily discounted 4K televisions from Samsung, significant discounts on Amazon Echo products, 50% discounts on newly released video games and discounts for voice orders using the Echo.
+Amazon has released some limited information on their sale items (found here).
+Some deals last year included heavily discounted 4K televisions from Toshiba, significant discounts on Amazon Echo products, 40% discounts on Amazon clothing brands and discounts on Amazon services like Amazon Music and 50% off Kindle Unlimited.